glover52/Weather-App/README.md

 - Retrieving data from the Bureau of Meteorology website
 - Weather observation table
 - Weather station search
+- Unit testing
+- Stress Testing
-- GUI layout
+- Acceptance Testing
-- Added details under graph

 Raj worked mainly on the back end of the project with some aspects of design in the station GUI.
 Along with Adam, he was the main driving force behind the back end programming of the assignment and worked until the very end of the project whilst also balancing other assignments.
 Raj also made great contributions in regards to the UML and organisation of code structure.
+Raj provided invaluable test cases and testing framework to properly test the application in many ways.

 ##### Rhys Van Orsouw (25%)
 Worked on: